Nezumi72/batch_render_helper/README.md

 ![](images/data_path_1.png)

 Once a full data path is copied into a field use the check box to enable evaluation of the field.
+You can verify the field is properly evaluated by clicking the expand arrow to the left.
 If the field is properly evaluated the selected property should show directly below in a user friendly format like where the data path was copied from.

 ![](images/output_file_details_3.png)